-The Associate in Science degree is designed to prepare students for immediate and future employment and career advancement.
+This degree is designed to prepare students for immediate and future employment and career advancement.
 This degree will prepare graduates for entry level accounting positions in accounts receivable, accounts payable, payroll, inventory, bookkeeping, and other related business fields.
 A secondary objective of this degree is to prepare students for transfer to a four-year accounting program.

 - 1. Perform basic accounting tasks and maintain accurate accounting systems including the preparation of financial statements. - 2.
-Use appropriate software to complete accounting/bookkeeping tasks. - 3.
+Use appropriate software to complete accounting tasks. - 3.
 Access, analyze, and interpret information to solve business problems. - 4.
 Perform accounting tasks within the legal and ethical parameters of the profession. - 5.
-Interact with customers, vendors, and co-workers in ways that effectively support the work to be accomplished and customer satisfaction. - 6.
-Organize, prioritize, and perform work tasks to meet deadlines and schedules. - 7.
-Compose clear and accurate business documents. - 8.
-Prepare payroll reports in accordance with wage/hour, payroll taxes and Hawaii General Excise Tax laws. - 9.
-Demonstrate the use of resources in searching for a job. - 10.
-Perform duties at a worksite according to industry standards.
+Prepare payroll reports in accordance with wage and salary, payroll tax, and Hawai'i's general excise tax laws.